bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/running.rst

   **Note:** You don't have to use a local web server---you can use another server if you already have one running.
-You must still enable the Native Client flag in order to run your application from your server.
+You must still enable the Native Client flag in order to run your application from the server.

 Technique 2: Packaged application loaded as an unpacked extension
 =================================================================